 There are many ways you can travel in Seminyak.
-You can travel by car, take a taxi or the local bus though avoid travelling on the road from 3pm to 6pm due to the heavy traffic.
+You can travel by car, take a taxi or the local bus, though avoid traveling on the road from 3 pm to 6 pm due to the heavy traffic.

-If you are in Seminyak to take a break from the rush of life in your city, then there’s always the option of renting a motorcycle or a bicycle to travel around Seminyak.
-With a motorcycle, there’s the added price of petrol that you have invest in while for a bicycle, you can count on losing a few pounds before heading back home.
+If you are in Seminyak to take a break from the rush of life in your city, renting a motorcycle or bicycle to travel around Seminyak is always possible.
+With a motorcycle, there’s the added price of petrol that you have invest in, while for a bicycle, you can count on losing a few pounds before heading back home.

 Where to go nearby

-Places nearby that you can visit are Kuta, which is just 15 minutes away, Canggu, which is 25 minutes away, and Tanah Lot, which is 40 minutes away.
-There’s also Jimbaran and Uluwatu, which boast of luxury hotels and beautiful beaches.
-Not forgetting one of Bali’s oldest tourist destinations, Sanur, which has a mixture of popular tourist attractions.
+Places nearby that you can visit are Kuta, which is just 15 minutes away; Canggu, which is 25 minutes away; and Tanah Lot, which is 40 minutes away.
+There’s also Jimbaran and Uluwatu, which boast luxury hotels and beautiful beaches.
+Not forgetting one of Bali’s oldest tourist destinations, Sanur, has a mixture of popular tourist attractions.

-The drug laws in Indonesia is quite strict so avoid doing anything illegal during your stay in Seminyak and these include buying and taking ecstasy and cocaine.
-Be respectful when visiting temples, wear the right and proper attire.
-Be careful when choosing your place of stay on the internet, always choose trustful places to avoid any unforeseen unpleasantness.
+The drug laws in Indonesia are quite strict, so avoid doing anything illegal during your stay in Seminyak, including buying and taking ecstasy and cocaine.
+Be respectful when visiting temples, and wear the right and proper attire.
+Be careful when choosing your place of stay on the internet; always choose trustful places to avoid any unforeseen unpleasantness.

-One of the best ways to travel is to find your own paths as you wander.
-Seminyak is full of fun, tourist attractions but is also home to pop-up food stalls and great street food, beautiful (unofficial) shops on the side of the road and stunning temples nestled in backstreets.
+One of the best ways to travel is to find your paths as you wander.
+Seminyak is full of fun tourist attractions but is also home to pop-up food stalls, excellent street food, beautiful (unofficial) shops on the side of the road, and stunning temples nestled in backstreets.
 The joy of Bali is exploring, so take time to go off-track and discover Seminyak’s hidden gems.